Malagasy ariary

 The ariary (sign: Ar; ISO 4217 code MGA) is the currency of Madagascar.
-It is notionally subdivided into 5 iraimbilanja and is one of only two non-decimal currencies currently circulating (the other is the Mauritanian ouguiya).
+It is notionally subdivided into 5 iraimbilanja and is one of only two non-decimal currencies currently circulating (the other being the Mauritanian ouguiya).
 The names ariary and iraimbilanja derive from the pre-colonial currency, with ariary (from the Spanish word "real") being the name for a silver dollar.
-Iraimbilanja means literally "one iron weight" and was the name of an old coin worth 1/5 of an ariary.
-However, as of 2021 the unit is effectively obsolete, since one iraimbilanja is worth less than US$0.005 and the coins have fallen into disuse.
+Iraimbilanja means "one iron weight" and was the name of an old coin worth 1/5 of an ariary.
+However, as of May 2023, the unit is effectively obsolete since the iraimbilanja has practically no purchasing power, and the coins have fallen into disuse.

 History

 The ariary was introduced in 1961.
 It was equal to 5 Malagasy francs.
 Coins and banknotes were issued denominated in both francs and ariary, with the sub-unit of the ariary, the iraimbilanja, worth 1/5 of an ariary and therefore equal to the franc.
-The ariary replaced the franc as the official currency of Madagascar on January 1, 2005.
+The ariary replaced the franc as the official currency of Madagascar on 1 January 2005.

 Coins and banknotes were denominated in both the official francs and the semi-official ariary and iraimbilanja since 1961.
 On early issues, the franc denomination was the most prominent.
-However, from 1978, higher value coins were issued denominated only in ariary.
-In 1993, new 500 ariary-2500 franc note and 5000 ariary-25,000 franc were issued with ariary slightly more prominent.
-On banknotes issued since July 31, 2003, the ariary denomination is displayed prominently and the franc denomination in small print.
+However, in 1978, coins of higher value were issued and denominated only in ariary.
+In 1993, new 500 ariary-2500 franc notes and 5000 ariary-25,000 franc notes were issued with more prominent ariary.
+The ariary denomination is displayed prominently on banknotes issued since 31 July 2003, and the franc denomination is displayed in small print.
 Lower denomination coins are also now issued denominated in ariary but with the main design unchanged.

 Coins

 In 1965, 1 franc (1 iraimbilanja) and 2 francs (venty sy kirobo) coins were issued, followed by 5 francs (1 ariary) in 1966 and 10 and 20 francs (2 and 4 ariary) in 1970.
 The term "venty sy kirobo" derives from names used in the 19th century for 1/6 and 1/4 of a silver dollar or 5 francs piece, since 1/6+1/4=5/12 of 5 francs is approximately 2 francs.

-In 1978, 10 and 20 ariary coins were issued which did not show the denomination in francs.
-These were followed in 1992 by 5 and 50 ariary coins as well as smaller 10 and 20 ariary.
-In 2003–2004, 1 and 2 ariary coins not bearing the franc denomination were also introduced.
+In 1978, 10 and 20 ariary coins were issued, which did not show the denomination in francs.
+These were followed in 1992 by 5 and 50 ariary coins and smaller 10 and 20 ariary coins.
+In 2003–04, 1 and 2 ariary coins not bearing the franc denomination were also introduced.

 Coins in circulation are listed below.
-Bold denotes the most prominent denomination, while italic denotes an equivalence that is not shown on the coin.
+Bold denotes the most prominent denomination, while italic denotes an equivalence not shown on the coin.